Store-Support / Text-Workspace Test

 Next plan signal

-Growth showed $79/user/month billed annually, or $99/user/month billed monthly.
+Growth is listed at $79/user/month billed annually, or $99/user/month billed monthly.

 Higher plan signal